 Happy Tot Organic baby food comes in shelf-stable pouches, so you can easily use them on the go.
 The ingredients are simple: fruit and vegetables, which are grown organically, free from pesticides and other harmful chemicals.
 What’s more, many of the flavors include superfoods like kale and blueberries for extra antioxidants and vitamins.

 The star of this baby food is chia seeds.
 Each pouch contains one teaspoon of this superfood, which provides 600 milligrams of omega-3 fatty acids and 3 grams of fiber.
 Most other baby foods on the market do not contain any omega-3 fatty acids.
 Happy Tot Organic is a well-rounded baby food at a reasonable price of $24 for 16 pouches.

 - USDA organic and non-GMO

 Sprout Organic believes that beginning children on healthy food at an early age is key to their development.
 Their passion shows through in their USDA organic, non-GMO purees.
 All of Sprout Organic’s products are made from organically grown fruits, vegetables, and legumes.
 You can find unique ingredients such as chickpeas, black beans, and zucchini, which provide extra fiber.
 Their newest pouches for children six months and up include bone broth, a superfood that offers a significant dose of beneficial minerals and 3 grams of protein.

 Babies can explore new flavor profiles through Sprout Organic’s many fruit and veggie combinations, which are matched to each stage of development.
 As we know, the older kids are, the more adventurous they become.
 Sprout Organic offers a 12-pack sampler so your baby can try all of the varieties.
-Unfortunately, many of their flavors are primarily fruit and provide a lot of sugar and low amounts of fiber and protein.
+Roughly half of their flavors are primarily vegetables.

 - Whole foods